BekajMelos/oms-sensemaking/docs/dev-guide/load-test.md

 - Relationships (Unit -> Garrison)
 - Observations

-Each batch is pushed through the ATOMS API pipeline and events will await processing in their respective Sensemaking queue (see: RabbitMQ).
+Each batch flows through the ATOMS API pipeline and its associated events queue inside RabbitMQ, where the Sensemaking consumers pick them up for processing.

 ## Setup